NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content: Discussion

-Physically, low-mass halos grow most of their mass through smooth accretion from the environment \citep{Genel2010}.
+Physically, low-mass haloes grow most of their mass through smooth accretion from the environment \citep{Genel2010}.
 Those located close to filaments will thus form earlier with efficient mass accretion.
 They would also suffer from sustained \hi gas depletion in such a dense environment.
-On the other hand, the growth of massive halos with $\log(M_{\rm vir}/\msun)>12.5$ is dominated by mergers \citep[see e.g., Fig.~5 of][]{Genel2010}.
-Those massive halos closer to filaments would experience much more merger events and thus have later formation times.
+On the other hand, the growth of massive haloes with $\log(M_{\rm vir}/\msun)>12.5$ is dominated by mergers \citep[see e.g. Fig.~5 of][]{Genel2010}.
+Massive haloes closer to filaments would experience many more merger events and thus have later formation times.
 The \hi gas brought in by the mergers would compensate for the strong depletion in the filament environment.
-It also explains the effect that removing the halos within $d_{\rm node}<2\mpchi$ would result in a flat \hi-halo mass relation at the massive end, since the halos in the nodes would have even later formation times.
-Moreover, $M_{\hj,{\rm tot}}$ in massive halos would have more contributions from the satellite galaxies.
-The halos in denser environments would have more satellite galaxies, which also increases the total \hi masses \citep{Guo2020}.
+It also explains the effect that removing the haloes within $d_{\rm node}<2\mpchi$ would result in a flat \hi-halo-mass relation at the massive end, since the haloes in the nodes would have even later formation times.
+Moreover, $M_{\hj,{\rm tot}}$ in massive haloes would have more contributions from the satellite galaxies.
+The haloes in denser environments would have more satellite galaxies, which also increases the total \hi masses \citep{Guo2020}.